-The former village of Rosenthal still scores with its village character.
+The former village of Rosenthal has still retained its charming rural flair.
 In addition to the church, manor house and farmsteads, there are allotment gardens and newer single-family houses.

-Rosenthal was created as a village in the countryside.
-It was first documented in 1356 and the church is even older: it was built around 1230.
-Also on the historic Dorfanger are the community center, the manor house and the office building.
-Around it there are still old farmhouses with homesteads.
-The village church and the area around it are now listed buildings.
+The village of Rosenthal was first documented in 1356.
+Its village church, situated on the historic village green, is even older: it was built around 1230.
+Also on the village green are the community center, the manor house and the old administration building.
+Surrounding the green are many old farmhouses with homesteads.
+The village church and the area around it are now under monumental protection.

-Another characteristic of Rosenthal are the many gardens.
-Most of them are allotment gardens with small pergolas on top.
+Another characteristic feature of Rosenthal are its many gardens.
+Most of them are allotment gardens with small pergolas.
 On other plots, detached houses have been built.
-Apartment buildings are clearly outnumbered in Rosenthal and manage with only a few floors.
+The are only a few apartment buildings in Rosenthal, most of them only a couple storeys high.

-Around 1875 the country house colony Nordend developed in the immediate vicinity of Rosenthal, which was temporarily given the name Rosenthal II.
-In the late 19th century, today's Nordend cemetery was built on Dietzgenstraße, covering an area of over 40 hectares.
-The central avenues are lined with old lime trees.
+Around 1875, the country house estate Nordend was developed in the immediate vicinity of Rosenthal and temporarily given the name Rosenthal II.
+In the late 19th century, today's Nordend Cemetery was built on Dietzgenstraße, covering an area of over 40 hectares.
+The central avenues of the cemetery are lined with old lime trees.
 The rear part is now completely overgrown.